-But there are actions you can take to put a stop to harassment, and to get the support you need to deal with the effect it’s had on your life.
+But there are actions you can take to put a stop to harassment at work, and to get the support you need to deal with the effect it’s had on your life.

 Firstly, it’s important to report any bullying to your manager or employer.
 They should then deal with the problem and those involved to avoid it from happening again.
 However, if they fail to do so then you may need to make a formal complaint.

 Unfortunately, talking to senior members of staff and making a complaint doesn’t always work.
-If you’re still being treated unfairly, then it’s best to consider making a compensation claim.
+If you’re still being treated unfairly, then consider making a compensation claim.

-Many people are put off making a claim because they think it’ll be more hassle than it’s worth.
-But we aim to make the claims process as simple and stress-free as possible, so you won’t have to worry about dealing with legal jargon or complicated paperwork.
+Many people are put off making a claim for workplace harassment because they think it’ll be more hassle than it’s worth.
+But specialist solicitors aim to make the claims process as simple and stress-free as possible, so you won’t have to worry about dealing with legal jargon or complicated paperwork.

-After speaking to us on 0800 234 6438, we’ll be able to let you know whether we think you can make a successful case and will be happy to pass you on to the right specialist solicitor for your claim.
+After speaking to a legal adviser on 0800 234 6438, they’ll be able to let you know whether they think you can make a successful case, and will be happy to pass you on to the right specialist solicitor for your claim.